Depth-Width Tradeoffs in Approximating Natural Functions with Neural Networks: Nonlinear Functions; ReLU Networks

 \subsection{Acknowledgements}

 This research is supported in part by an FP7 Marie Curie CIG grant, Israel Science Foundation grant 425/13, and the Intel ICRI-CI Institute.
-We would like to thank Shai Shalev-Shwartz for some illuminating discussions, and Eran Amar for his valuable help with the experiment.
+We would like to thank Shai Shalev-Shwartz for some illuminating discussions, Eran Amar for his valuable help with the experiment, and Lv Xianzhang for spotting a mistake in a previous version of \secref{sec:indicators}.